The isoperimetric problem on Riemannian manifolds via Gromov-Hausdorff asymptotic analysis: Definitions and preliminary results

 \begin{remark}[pmGH limit of $\RCD$ spaces] We recall that, whenever it exists, a pmGH limit of a sequence $\{(X_i,\dist_i,\meas_i,x_i)\}_{i\in\mathbb N}$ of (pointed) $\RCD(k,n)$ spaces is still an $\RCD(k,n)$ metric measure space. \end{remark}

 In particular, due to the compatibility of the $\RCD$ condition with the smooth case of Riemannian manifolds with Ricci curvature bounded from below and to its stability with respect to pointed measured Gromov--Hausdorff convergence, limits of smooth Riemannian manifolds with Ricci curvature uniformly bounded from below by $k$ and dimension uniformly bounded from above by $n$ are $\RCD(k,n)$ spaces.
 Then the class of $\RCD$ spaces includes the class of Ricci limit spaces, i.e., limits of sequences of Riemannian manifolds with the same dimension and with Ricci curvature uniformly bounded from below.
 The study of Ricci limits was initiated by Cheeger and Colding in the nineties in the series of papers \cite{ChCo0,ChCo1,ChCo2,ChCo3} and has seen remarkable developments in more recent years.
 Since the above mentioned pioneering works, it was known that the regularity theory for Ricci limits improves adding to the lower curvature bound a uniform lower bound for the volume of unit balls along the converging sequence of Riemannian manifolds: this gives raise to the so-called notion of \textit{noncollapsed} Ricci limits.
 In particular, as a consequence of the volume convergence theorem proved in \cite{Colding97}, it is known that in the noncollapsed case the limit measure of the volume measures is the Hausdorff measure on the limit metric space, while this might not be the case for a general Ricci limit space.

-The notion of noncollapsed Ricci limit has also been extended to the synthetic setting.
-Hence, let us recall the definition of noncollapsed $\RCD(k,n)$ m.m.s., as introduced in \cite{DePhilippisGigli18} (see also \cite{Kitabeppu17} where Kitabeppu firstly investigated this class, and \cite{AntBruSem19}). \begin{defn}[$\ncRCD$ spaces] An $\RCD(k,n)$ metric measure space $(X,\dist,\meas)$ is said to be \textit{noncollapsed}, $\ncRCD(k,n)$ for short, if $\meas=\mathcal{H}^n$, where $\mathcal{H}^n$ is the $n$-dimensional Hausdorff measure on $(X,\dist)$. \end{defn} We remark that if $(X,\dist,\mathcal{H}^n)$ is an $\ncRCD(k,n)$ space then $n$ is an integer.
+Now we are ready to state the volume convergence theorems obtained by Gigli and De Philippis in \cite[Theorem 1.2 and Theorem 1.3]{DePhilippisGigli18}, which are the synthetic version of the celebrated volume convergence of Colding \cite{Colding97}.
+Whenever we write a metric measure space as a triple $(X,\dist,\mathcal{H}^n)$, it is understood that the measure $\mathcal{H}^n$ is the $n$-dimensional Hausdorff measure corresponding to the distance $\dist$ on $X$.